pragatiUiDeveloper/Ember-Author-Crud-Mirage/README.md

 npm install
 ember s

-Note currently filter to search author by name is not working.
+Global search filter to search author by name is case sensetive.